-Step Two: To start the retrospective the facilitator should explain the meaning of the four Ls.
-If the team is new to the technique, take some time to ensure everyone understands the importance of each L.
+To start the retrospective the facilitator should explain the meaning of the 4Ls.
+If the team is new to the technique, take some time to ensure everyone understands and agrees on the meaning of each L.

 Set the team’s expectation for how long the retrospective should take (30-60 minutes, depending on the size of the team).
 After the facilitator makes sure the entire team is aware of the procedures and everyone feels comfortable, the team is ready to run the retrospective.🏃

 To get off the starting line, the facilitator creates a timebox of 10-15 minutes to brainstorm ideas that will be added to each column.
 In order to hear a variety of honest feedback, make sure your retrospective tool allows participants to keep their ideas private and waits to show off notes until everyone is done.
 (Spoiler alert!
 Retrium does this!)
 When the timebox expires, the participants should finish adding their ideas to the column chart.

 Sometimes team members are on the same 📖 page and create notes that contain related topics.
 Other times team members may have a different point of view. 🤔 Luckily, there is a way to make sure everyone’s topics can be reviewed while also saving time.
 Grouping!
 By asking participants to collaboratively group ideas into logical themes the team can read through all the notes and make sure that major topics are discussed.
 For example, you might see that seven notes contained comments about tools, so it sounds like the team wants to discuss “tooling.”
 Or did bugs pop up in several notes?
 Then “testing” might be a solid topic to explore during the discussion phase.

 Announce a new timebox (10-15 minutes) and encourage the participants to actively discuss the grouping of themes and ideas.